-Meanwhile, a cursory glance at Google or Amazon shows hearing devices starting from as low as $25!
+Meanwhile, a cursory glance at Google or Amazon shows cheap hearing aids and devices starting from as low as $25!
 That’s quite the difference in price.
 Why are they so cheap?

-Furthermore, these type of devices that are purchasable online without any type of prescription – they do not fall under the FDA’s established regulations.
+Furthermore, these types of devices are purchasable online without any type of prescription – they do not fall under the FDA’s established regulations.
 These are in fact not hearing aids, but PSAP (personal sound amplifiers) or hearing amplifiers.
-This is a very important distinction that anyone interested in a hearing aid should be aware of; especially when looking online.
+This is a very important distinction that anyone interested in cheap hearing aids should be aware of; especially when looking online.